 The Treaty is a critical complement to the Paris Accord, because the Accord does not mention oil, gas, or coal and because currently the amount of fossil fuel production and consumption planned around the world is more than twice what is consistent with limiting warming to 1.5 degrees C. As the Council takes important local actions to limit fossil fuel and climate change impacts, achieve your commitments to the Paris Accord, and increase resilience for Honolulu City and County, your calling for a global Treaty to stop this fossil fuel growth and create a just transition to renewable energy is especially powerful.

-Mahalo nui to Council Chair Waters and Councilmember Weyer for introducing this resolution and to you all for your consideration.
-I encourage yes votes from Committee Members and the full Council.
+Mahalo nui to Council Chair Waters and Councilmember Weyer for introducing this resolution, to the Committee on Housing, Sustainability and Health for recommending its passage, and to you all for your consideration.
+I encourage a yes vote.